topkecleon/telegram-bot-bash/README.txt

 latest release zip from github] and extract all files.
 +
-As an alternative you can clone the github repository to get the latest improvements, run All-tests.sh to be shure.
+As an alternative you can clone the github repository to get the latest improvements/fixes, run bashbot test suite `All-tests.sh` afterwards to see if code looks OK.
 +
 ....
 git clone https://github.com/topkecleon/telegram-bot-bash; test/ALL-tests.sh